‘They look just like us’

 “If you start watching this movie and feel lost, then please don’t give up.
 All will be explained and it turns into a brilliant Sci-Fi thriller that continues to surprise and evolve.
 Just surrender to the world of Freaks and you will be rewarded with an awesome story.”
 Heaven of Horror

 “Narratively and visually it’s all of a well-integrated piece, which is an accomplishment in itself considering the film’s obvious technical demands.
 Although the limited locations and infrequent exteriors suggest a modest budget, the filmmakers strategically prioritize the robust sound design and intensely rendered special effects.”
 The Hollywood Reporter

 “This is what genre film is all about, and it’s why, after initially eye-rolling at the thought of watching yet another derivative piece of work, it’s so refreshing and rewarding to find a film like this one.
 Even where you can recognise some of the film’s elements, it does something new with them and makes them matter.”
 Warped Perspective

 “Freaks came out of nowhere quickly impressing me with a complex but poignant tale.
 It feels like an early day M. Night Shyamalan film when he still topped the box office and it was more about telling a simple story than it was the twist […] While not traditional horror it is one of the best horror-themed movies I’ve seen all year.”
 Without Your Head

 Freaks premiered on 7th September 2018 at the Toronto International Film Festival (TIFF).

-The movie will be released theatrically by Well Go USA on September 13th, 2019.
+The movie was released theatrically by Well Go USA on September 13th, 2019.